 Your H1B and i94 expires on Jan 31.
 You file H1B extension on Jan 1 the same year i.e. before it actually expires.

 The i94 and visa expires but USCIS has still not taken any decision.

 You are counted ‘out-of-status’ but in ‘period of authorized stay’ until USCIS makes a decision.

 Specifically, for H1B, this waiting period is 240 days starting after i94 expiry.

 USCIS takes a decision on July 30:

-- You did not file for your H1B extension before its expiry (i94 also expires on Jan 31) on Jan 31.
-Your ‘unlawful presence’ will start on Feb 1 if you do not leave the country on Feb 1 or earlier.
+You did not file for your H1B extension before its expiry (i94 also expires on Jan 31) on Jan 31.
+Your ‘unlawful presence’ will start on Feb 1 if you do not leave the country by Feb 1.

-- You filed H1b extension before Jan 31 and USCIS rejected your petition on July 30.
-Your stay in US from July 31 on-wards is counted as ‘Unlawful presence‘.
+You filed an H1b extension before Jan 31 and USCIS rejected your petition on July 30.
+Your stay in the US from July 31 on-wards is counted as ‘Unlawful presence‘.

 You can be placed in removal proceedings which means deportation.